Skip to main content

 Step 2 — collect

-Pull a single team’s issues, comments, and attachments into a local SQLite cache:
+Pull a single project’s issues, comments, and attachments into a local SQLite cache:

 ekso migrate linear collect \